intel/intel-iot-refkit/README.rst

 intel-iot-refkit
 ################

-This README file contains information on setting up, building, and booting IoT Reference OS Kit for Intel(r) Architecture project.
+This README file contains information on setting up, building, and booting the IoT Reference OS Kit for Intel(r) Architecture project.

 Installing Docker on Linux